How OHIP Handles Dermatology

 These conditions must be documented by the referring physician, outlining how the dermatological service will contribute to diagnosing, treating, or preventing a health issue.

-What Dermatology Services Are Not Covered by OHIP?
+What Services Are Covered Once You're Referred

 Cosmetic Procedures